Declan444/EPCProductionScheduler/README.md

 I used w3schools for the use of zip https://www.w3schools.com/python/ref_func_zip.asp.
 I used w3schools for the use of range https://www.w3schools.com/python/ref_func_range.asp.
 I used https://alexwlchan.net/2018/ascii-bar-charts/ as my learning for building the bar chart.
+I used https://www.geeksforgeeks.org/enumerate-in-python/ to understand the enumerate function

 I tried so many ways to try to create a graph but as this had to be prompt based I had to settle on the method used which saves to the graph_output.text file and this is what worked with heroku.